boxyhq/website/blog/2023-11-1-unicis-tech-unlocks-security-with-boxyhq-a-conversation-with-the-founder.md

 ---
 slug: unicis-tech-unlocks-security-with-boxyhq-a-conversation-with-the-founder
-title: 'Unicis.Tech Unlocks Security with BoxyHQ: A Conversation with the Founder'
+title: 'Unicis.Tech Unlocks Security: A Conversation with the Founder'
 description: "We interviewed Predrag Tasevski from Unicis.Tech to find out how they leveraged BoxyHQ's Enterprise SSO and Audit Logs solutions."
 tags_disabled:
   [